Here Are The 24 New Shows Coming To TV This Fall

-This fall, two dozen new shows will compete for your attention on television.
+Last week, the major networks — ABC, CBS, NBC, FOX, and The CW — announced all of their new shows coming to TV for the 2014-2015 season.

-Get ready to see Laurence Fishburne go from FBI agent on NBC’s “Hannibal” to a hip grandpa on ABC, while “Doctor Who” fans can see Karen Gillan transform into a social media Queen on “Selfie.”
+50 new dramas, comedies, sitcoms, and limited series were announced — 24 of which are set to debut this fall.

-We’ll also see the return of a few familiar faces to the small scree like Ben McKenzie and Debra Messing, along with silver screen stars Octavia Spencer and Viola Davis.
+We’ll see the return of a few familiar faces to TV, such as Ben McKenzie and Debra Messing, along with a few big Hollywood actors and actresses, from Matt Dillon to Katherine Heigl.

 Stars: Ioan Gruffudd ('Fantastic Four'), Alana De La Garza ('Law & Order')

-What it's about: The criminal drama follows New York City medical examiner, Doctor Henry Morgan (Gruffudd), who is trying to figure out why he can't die.
+What it's about: The criminal drama follows a medical examiner, Doctor Henry Morgan (Gruffudd) who can't die and isn't sure why.

 Stars: Cristela Alonzo ('Mind of Mencia' writer), Carlos Ponce ('Couples Retreat')